RishitaaSharmaa/Plant_health_prediction_model/README.md

 - **Scalable**: Can be trained on different datasets to include more plant species and diseases.

 ## Dataset
 The model is trained using a dataset consisting of labeled images of plant leaves.
-Popular datasets include:
 - **PlantVillage Dataset**

 ## Technologies Used